 How to Ensure Profitability For All Products

+Now that you know what is a good ROAS to target and how to calculate break-even ROAS, the next step is to ensure product profitability.
 If you have multiple products, as most brands do, you will need to segment your campaigns based on your profit margins.
 Doing so allows you to have a clear target ROAS set for products with different profit margins.
 If you put all of your products into a single campaign, and take an average target ROAS, you could potentially be unprofitable for specific products.

 The best way to separate your advertising campaigns is first by category, then by Gross Profit Margin.
 To understand the importance of doing this, here’s an example:

 Let’s say you have a campaign with two products: Product X and Product Y.

 - Product X sells for $500 and has a 50% profit margin.